Ev1lT1g3r/rail-freight-route-mapping/README.md

 ## Route Finding Algorithm

-The route finder uses a modified Dijkstra's algorithm that considers:
+The route finder uses an improved Dijkstra's algorithm that considers:
 - **Distance**: Total route distance in miles
 - **Operator Count**: Number of different railroad operators
 - **Curve Score**: Measure of route straightness (lower is better)
 - **Transfers**: Number of interline transfer points
+- **Path Length**: Supports routes up to 15 stations for long-distance shipping

+**Algorithm Improvements:**
+- Enhanced path exploration with better visited node tracking
+- Supports alternative paths to the same destination
+- Iteration limits to prevent infinite loops
+- Graceful handling of missing connections
+- All 90+ freight yards fully connected to the network

-Routes are scored using weighted preferences and the top 3 routes are returned.
+Routes are scored using weighted preferences and the top 3 routes are returned, displayed simultaneously on the map with the selected route highlighted.

 ## Center of Gravity Calculations